 Who should get it: The Capital One® Venture® Rewards Credit Card provides frequent fliers a high rewards rate and a solid bonus miles intro offer.
 For travelers looking for a simple answer to rewards, this card is a practical solution.

-Why you’ll love it: First-year cardholders enjoy a one-time bonus of 50,000 miles after spending $3,000 on purchases within the first three months of the account opening.
+Why you’ll love it: First-year cardholders enjoy a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
 The regular rewards rate is nothing to scoff at either; Capital One® Venture® Rewards Credit Card users receive 2x miles per dollar on eligible purchases, and you can redeem miles for any travel expense without any blackout dates to hold you back.